 As the sun rises over Kruger National Park—and an elephant and her young calf wander past you—greet another remarkable day in southern Africa.
-Keep your sense of wonder at the ready on a 21-day adventure that takes in the iconic sights of southern Africa.
-Fall for Cape Town’s remarkable beauty, feel the power of Victoria Falls reverberate in your core, and watch for the Big Five alongside a researcher from National Geographic's Big Cats Initiative.
+Keep your sense of wonder at the ready on a 21-day adventure that takes in the iconic sights of the region.
+Fall for Cape Town’s remarkable beauty, feel the power of Victoria Falls, and watch for the "big five" alongside a researcher from National Geographic's Big Cats Initiative.

 Itinerary - 21 Days

 Visit Kirstenbosch National Botanical Garden with a local guide on a tour exclusively designed for our groups.
 The garden has been named one of the top gardens in the world by National Geographic Traveler magazine.
 Continue